 Commuting – What is the best way to get around Barcelona?

-A modern city like Barcelona has good transportation and infrastructure, like you would expect an European tourist destination to have.
+A modern city like Barcelona has good transportation and infrastructure like you would expect a European tourist destination to have.
 As a tourist, here is what you will use to make your travel easy peasy.

 - Public Transportation – Use Metro, Tram and Train or bus to commute throughout the city or from the airport.

 - Barcelona Card for transport: Includes unlimited transport (train/tram/bus) rides (Click to book/read more about Barcelona Travel Card)